Undergraduate courses

 Applications

 If you're currently in Year 12, or applying for multiple courses or campuses, you must apply through VTAC.
 If you're applying direct to Deakin, first register and create an account on our application portal.
-For full details on how to complete your application, head to the how to apply page.
+If you're currently overseas you can also apply via an authorised agent.
+For more details, head to the How to apply page.

 For more information on future student services and courses: